Poseidon-ZKP/merkle-forest/README.md

         uint zeroValue)
 ```

 Creates a new elastic group, with user-provided anonymity guarantee and number of trees.
-For example, if the user sets the anonymity guarantee to be 10 and the number of trees size to be 4, then each Merkle tree in this forest has $2^10 = 1024$ members, which means this EAS has 1/1024 anonymity.
-This EG can have maximum $2^10*4 = 4096$ leaves.
+For example, if the user sets the anonymity guarantee to be 10 and the number of trees size to be 4, then each Merkle tree in this forest has $2^{10} = 1024$ members, which means this EAS has 1/1024 anonymity.
+This EG can have maximum $2^{10}*4 = 4096$ leaves.

-if user don't give gurantee, infinite

 dynamic growth